CorentinEsteve/ipssi-node-eval-corentin-lucas/README.md

 "password": "CrazyPotatoJohn"
 }`

+You can use this one for admin permissions:
+`{
+"username": "admin",
+"password": "admin"
+}`

 ### Post Routes
 - `GET /api/posts`: Get all blog posts
 - `GET /api/posts/:timestamp`: Get all blog posts created after a specific date